K12-Analytics-Engineering/edfi/tutorial.md

 ```

 ### Set postgres user password
 Now that your Cloud SQL instance has been created, you will need to set the password for the postgres user.

+* Click on **edfi-ods-db**
+* Click on **Users**
-Click [here](https://console.cloud.google.com/sql/instances/edfi-ods-db/users) and set the password for the *postgres* user.
+* Click on the three-dot menu and set the password for the *postgres* user

 After you have set the `postgres` user's password, click the **Next** button.